srikar298c/Authentication/README.md

 - Level - EASY
 -  Used HTML, CSS, JS
-- used local storage to store user credentials
+- Used local storage to store user credentials
-- In backend we used node, express, nodemon
+- In backend, we used node, express, nodemon

 [CODE]()

+<hr></hr>